 Farrow and Ball have some great colours in their paint collection.
 These would make excellent choices to use:

 I am a big fan of the velvet trend just now.
-This sofa looks very comfortable and timeless with in grey with walnut legs.
+These sofas look comfortable and timeless in grey.
 Just style it up with a few nice patterned mustard yellow and black & white cushions.
+For more velvet sofas try Graham and Green or John Lewis

-This rug is made of a cotton and wool mix, so natural materials.
-A nice, understated North African pattern in a pop colour to really lift the room and set off a grey sofa and natural wood furniture.
-It also comes in blue.
+This grey and mustard rug is made of a cotton and wool mix, so natural materials.
+A nice, pattern in a pop colour to really lift the room and set off a grey sofa and natural wood furniture.
+Check out Kukoon for many more grey and mustard rugs.

 Everyone love a great room makeover ideas!
 Last year I had the pleasure of designing a living room for a lovely couple in Aberdeen.
 Typical Victorian granite property, high ceilings, fire place and a large front window.
 They loved dark moody colours for their home interior and the dining room was already decorated in a beautiful deep blue.
 Their living room was still very much in need of some love and attention.
 A lot of dated pine woodwork, tall white walls, nothing really worked and it lacked warmth.
 The only thing they really liked and had added to the room was grey patterned wallpaper on the chimney breast.